 About the course

 The University of Sheffield and Nanjing Tech University's four-year BSc Chemistry degree covers three main areas: organic chemistry, inorganic chemistry and physical chemistry.
 At the start of their degree, students are based in Nanjing, where more than a third of teaching is given by visiting University of Sheffield staff.
-They have the option to spend their final year, or their final two years, studying in Sheffield.
+Students spend their final year studying in Sheffield.

 In the first year, students build on the basic principles of atoms, molecules and the periodic table, and learn different analysis techniques in the lab.
 They go on to study topics such as stereochemistry, group theory and spectroscopy, and learn how to prepare chemicals, analyse complex data and handle sensitive materials.